UBCHREST/ablate/docs/content/formulations/radiationFormulation/index.md

 Notice that the local computation of the ray segment properties is computed first.
 In the former version of the serial solver, the computation of the ray intensities was completed linearly through the ray.
-The crossing of domains requires that the rays be broken into local segments.
+The crossing of domains requires that the remoteRays be broken into local segments.
 However, the ray intensities could still be computed linearly through the entire ray.
 The organization of the solve into these steps has a few key advantages.
 The first advantage is that each solve step only has one communication through the entire domain.
 The previous approach involves moving information linearly